g-clef/g-clef.github.io/lab/kubernetes.md

 Charmed k8s also had a bug that I was never able to chase down where a pod on a node couldn't reach a service if the pod answering the service was on teh same node (i.e. traffic hairpinned back to the same node).
-That really limited the internal traffic ability of the cluster.
-I worked around that for Prefect by putting Prefect oustide the cluster, but it still kinda sucked.
+That really limited the internal traffic ability of the cluster, since there weren't that many nodes, so having multiple pods on the same node was fairly common.
+I worked around that for Prefect by putting Prefect oustide the cluster initially, but it still kinda sucked.

 ### The way it is now